Veterans Health Care: VA Actions Needed to Ensure Timely Scheduling of Specialty Care Appointments

 The Department of Veterans Affairs (VA) agreed with our recommendation.
 In February 2023, VA said it would align timeliness standards for care at VHA facilities with the designated access standards that VHA has for community care.
 Subsequently in May 2023, VA reported that it had established an access standard for VHA facility care effective in the first quarter of fiscal year 2023.
 According to VA documentation, this standard specifies that the average number of days a new patient should have to wait for an appointment to occur should be less than 20 days primary care and mental health and 28 days for specialty care from the date of the request.
 Documentation that officials provided on the standard shows that they have outlined expectations for each VHA facility to improve performance towards meeting the standard each quarter until the 20- and 28-day goals are met and once the goal is reached, VHA facilities should sustain their performance.

 VA agreed with this recommendation.
-In May 2023, VA officials reported that VA had conducted an analysis of community care scheduling for referrals VAMCs scheduled from October 2022 through January 2023 against the timeliness standards to determine whether these standards were achievable.
-Documentation that VHA provided shows that through this analysis, VA validated our findings that many VHA facilities were not achieving the current timeliness standard of scheduling an appointment within 7 days of the file entry date.
+In May 2023, VA officials reported that the Veterans Health Administration (VHA) had conducted an analysis of community care scheduling for referrals VHA facilities scheduled from October 2022 through January 2023 against the timeliness standards to determine whether these standards were achievable.
+Documentation that VA provided shows that through this analysis, VHA validated our findings that many VHA facilities were not achieving the current timeliness standard of scheduling an appointment within 7 days of the file entry date.
 In response, VHA documentation shows that the Department established a goal for each VHA facility to reduce the average number of days it takes to schedule appointments by specific percentage targets over time, with targets through February 2024, in an effort to meet the 7-day scheduling standard.
-In August 2023, VHA officials also reported that to increase the effectiveness of appointment scheduling with community providers, they were working on working on allowing eligible veterans to schedule certain appointments directly with community care providers.
+As of March 2024, officials said that most VHA facilities are showing improvement in reducing the amount of time to schedule community care appointments.
+In addition, officials said VHA is updating its standard operating procedure on scheduling timeliness to specify the current goal and remove older guidance.
 When VA completes these activities, we will evaluate the extent to which they have addressed our recommendation.

 VA agreed with our recommendation.
-As of October 2023, VA officials reported that they are updating available trainings in VHA's training system on the referral management process to ensure that they fully reflect the process and ensure that the documentation completed by Referral Coordination Team (RCT) reviewers is standardized.
-Officials said that they continue to provide training during national calls, while they update the courses.
-VA officials said they will send out a memorandum with the list of updated courses once those courses are ready and instruct VAMCs to assign these courses to facility RCT staff as appropriate.
-VA officials said that they will highly recommend that staff complete the training and will be monitoring training completion.
-VA officials said they expect to complete the training updates by January 2024.
-At that time, we will look at VA's steps to monitor referring providers and RCT reviewers' completion of this training to evaluate whether the steps VA has taken address our recommendation.
+As of March 2024, VA officials reported that they continue to work on updating available trainings on the referral management process to ensure that they fully reflect the process and ensure that the documentation Referral Coordination Team (RCT) reviewers complete is standardized.
+Officials said that they continue to provide training during national calls, while they update the courses in the Veterans Health Administration's (VHA) training system.
+Officials said that once the updated courses are ready, they will instruct VHA facilities to assign the courses to facility RCT staff by role, as appropriate.
+VA officials said that they will highly recommend that staff complete the training and will be monitoring training completion by role at the national level.
+In addition, in March 2024, officials reported that the Department anticipates publishing a new referral management directive in July 2024.
+According to officials, VHA will require providers to receive referral management training, which will include Referral Coordination Initiative role-based training, within 90 days of the directive's publication.
+Further, VA officials said VHA will track providers' completion of this mandatory training.
+VA officials said they expect to complete these activities by October 2024.
+At that time, we will look at VA's steps to monitor referring providers and RCT reviewers' completion of training to evaluate whether the steps VA has taken address our recommendation.